Back to Blog

 Experience

-As we continue navigating the impacts of COVID-19 in an industry that is constantly changing, it’s crucial to keep up-to-date with the latest statistics and trends surrounding gym memberships.
+In an industry that is constantly changing, it’s crucial to keep up-to-date with the latest statistics and trends surrounding gym memberships.
 Like all membership-based companies, people are at the core of your business.
 It’s your members that help lead to your success and increase revenue; both online and in-person.

 By staying on top of the latest information, you can use it to underpin business decisions and planning.
-Understanding the latest gym membership statistics means you can learn what will get members through your door (or booked in online) and how to keep them loyal in the long-run.
+Understanding the latest gym membership statistics means you can learn what will get members through your door (or booked in online) and how to keep them loyal in the long run.

 Here, we look at the gym membership statistics that have shaped the industry in recent years, and what’s to come in the future.
-Skip ahead to:

 Gym Memberships Statistics: Then and Now